N2-Jonathon/n2_pairs_trader/docs/how_it_works/3_signals.md

-# 3 After strategy is initialized:
+# 3. Market Data & Signals:

-- It will have its own ccxt.Exchange type initialized with api keys read from the user config and PositionManager object as a Fields and which can be accessed from inside or outside of the strategy class (better inside):
+- The strategy will have its own ccxt.Exchange type initialized with api keys read from the user config that gets stored in `self.exchange` and PositionManager object as a Fields and which can be accessed from inside or outside of the strategy class (better inside):

 ### Going back to the run_bot() function in __main__.py: